kbbharathkumar/xit/docs/03_ARCHITECTURE_RULES.md

 # 15. CONFIGURATION RULES

-- Configuration MUST be externalized
+- Configuration MUST be externalised
 - Configuration MUST NOT be hardcoded
-- Runtime behavior MUST be configurable without code changes
+- Runtime behaviour MUST be configurable without code changes

 ---